Novaya Gazeta, the last independent newspaper in Russia, falls silent

 The newspaper’s announcement that it was suspending publication was contained in a brief two-paragraph statement Monday that came shortly after the Roskomnadzor warning.
 Under Russian law, a newspaper can be stripped of its license if it gets two warnings in a year.
 Muratov declined to comment.

-The second warning was based not on the newspaper’s wartime coverage but a technical misdemeanor — failing to correctly label an NGO as a “foreign agent.”
+The second warning was based not on the newspaper’s wartime coverage but ono a technical misdemeanor — failing to correctly label an NGO as a “foreign agent.”
 (Russia has pressured dozens of activists, journalists and nongovernment organizations by designating them as foreign agents.)

 Novaya Gazeta’s mission statement reads: “Our journalists are not afraid to get the truth to show it to you.
 In a country where the authorities constantly want to ban something, including a ban on telling the truth, there should be publications that continue to engage in real journalism.”